PKS 1538+149: Description

 PKS 1538+149 is shown undergoing a decrease in brightness levels by displaying a low visual magnitude of 1.7 as observed by E.R.
 Craine and K. Johnson.
 It is noted to be variable too, when it was detected by J.T.
 Pollock in 1975, who noted the object had an amplitude exceeding more than a magnitude of 2.8 ± 0.20, however it has no evidence of variations in X-ray flux.
 During the period between April and June 1986, the light curve data, showed it undergoing a decrease of 0.0026 magnitude per day, averaging on the magnitude of 18.54.
 The object is also classified as a blazar due to its high optical polarization, displaying large variations more than 1 magnitude while the spectral index described as both steep and also variable, remained constant.

 The radio structure of PKS 1538+149 is described as compact.
 On arcsecond scales, the source has a size of 6 centimeters with radio emission depicted as being concentrated in its northern region.
 Observations also showed the source is elongated with radio frequency identification imaging finding the emission further extends northwest by 60 milliarcseconds and by 10 milliarcseconds at 8.4 GHz frequencies.
-It is found PKS 1538+149 has a jet with jet power of 2.36 x 10^{45} ergs with an opening angle of 16.1°.
+It is found PKS 1538+149 has a jet with jet power of 2.36 × 10^{45} ergs with an opening angle of 16.1°.
 The radio core is noted shifting by 0.032 milliarcseconds in frequencies of 8.1-15.3 GHz.

 Earlier observations, especially using near-infrared H-band found PKS 1538+149 has an unresolved host galaxy.
 Imaging with Hubble Space Telescope would later reveal the host galaxy is indeed a round elliptical galaxy, surrounded by several other faint galaxies within its vicinity.
 It has a low surface brightness and V-I color of 2.85.
 A de Vaucouleurs model also described the host galaxy as large and luminous with a measured magnitude of -25.1 and length of 21 kilometers in size.
-A central supermassive black hole mass of 7.54 x 10^{4} M_{ʘ} was found for the object.
+A central supermassive black hole mass of 7.54 × 10^{4} M_{☉} was found for the object.